pcingola/BigDataScript/manual/docs/functions.md

 real exppm1(real x)                                     | Return e^x-1
 real floor(real x)                                      | The floor of a number
 int getExponent(real x)                                 | exponent used in the representation of a real
+string getVar(string name)                              | Get variable's value represented as a string (e.g. `int i=42; getVar('i') # Output "42"`)
-real hypot(real x, real y)                              | Returns sqrt(x2 +y2) without intermediate overflow or underflow.
+bool hasVar(string name)                                | Is the variable 'name' defined?
+This can be used to check the existence of environment variables, which are inherited into the global scope real hypot(real x, real y)                              | Returns sqrt(x2 +y2) without intermediate overflow or underflow.
 real IEEEremainder(real x, real y)                      | Computes the remainder operation on two arguments as prescribed by the IEEE 754 standard..
 log(string msg)                                         | Log 'msg' (i.e. show to stderr)